samelhousseini/km-openai/README.md

 1. Improved prompts and workflow handling with LangChain.
 The user should see improved search results in the form of better answers.

-1. Using both Redis and Cognitive Search (Semantic Search) as tools for the LangChain Agent.
-Also, added Bing as a third tool, which can be enabled or disabled.
+1. Using both Redis and Cognitive Search (Vector Search and Semantic Search) as tools for the LangChain Agent.
+Also, added Bing as a third search tool, which can be enabled or disabled.

 1. Added filtering support in the Bot HTTP request API.
 This would be useful for things like multi-tenant demos, and filtering on docuemnts with an original source language.
 Use `"filter":"@field:value"` in the HTTP request e.g. `"filter":"@orig_lang:en"`.